A One-Year PIDTC Research Training Grant in Primary Immunodeficiencies

 Eligibility: Trainees or Junior Faculty with two years or less as a faculty member.
-Prior recipients can apply for one additional year of contiguous funding with a progress report documenting that headway has been made on the research topic as long as they are still eligible by trainee status.
+Prior recipients can compete to receive one additional year of continuous funding with a progress report documenting that headway has been made on the research topic as long as they are still eligible by trainee status.
 Underrepresented minority applicants specifically encouraged to apply.

-Terms: Applicants must be from North America (USA and Canada).
+Terms: Applicants must be from USA and Canada.
 Late applications will not be considered.
-Funding will provide $25,000 salary/consumables support from September 1, 2020 through August 31, 2021.
-Indirect costs of 8% are allowed.
-Awardees will provide a scientific summary upon completion and career updates for five years.
+Funding will provide $25,000 salary/consumables support from September 1, 2021 through August 31, 2022.
+Indirect costs of and additional 8% are allowed.
+Awardees will provide a scientific summary upon completion and career updates for 5 years.
 Attendance at the annual PIDTC meeting is expected and participation in PIDTC protocols is encouraged.

 Scoring of applications: A committee will score each application based on the following criteria:

 - 40% Scientific merit of proposal